Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 Contact your Adobe account representative to receive this information.
 {% endhint %}

-Type the name of the media collection API server to which downloaded media tracking data should be sent.
+Type the name of the media collection API server to which the downloaded media tracking data should be sent.

 #### Channel